Graph-like asymptotics for the Dirichlet Laplacian in connected tubular domains: Conclusions

 We used the unitary map $U_\deve$, see equation \eqref{Uv} and studied the problem in the Hilbert space $\tilde \HH_\ve$.
 In this section we discuss our results in the more natural Hilbert space $\HH_\deve$.

-In our model the width of the waveguide $\de$ must be intended as a function of $\ve$ such that $0<\de(\ve)<\ve^a$, for some big enough, positive constant $a$.
+In our model the width of the waveguide $\de$ must be intended as a function of $\ve$ such that $0<\de(\ve)<\ve^a$, for some positive, large enough constant $a$.
 In what follows we shall not mark explicitly the fact that $\de$ depends on $\ve$.

 Let use define the functions $\chide$ \be \chide(u):=\de^{-1/2}\chi_n(u)=\sqrt{\frac{2}{\de}}\sin{n\pi u}\qquad n=\NN\,, \ee were the functions $\chi_n$ were defined in equation \eqref{chin}.